EventStore/documentation/docs/cloud/automation/terraform.md

 #### Creating a project

-Here is an example of a Terraform script to create a project in Event Store Cloud:
+Here is an example of a Terraform script to create a project in Kurrent Cloud:

 @[code](./snippets/eventstorecloud_project.create.tf.hcl)

 ### Networks

 Before provisioning a database cluster, you need a network, which the cluster will connect to.
-Use the `eventstorecloud_network` resource to provision a new Event Store Cloud network.
+Use the `eventstorecloud_network` resource to provision a new Kurrent Cloud network.
 The network should be in the same cloud provider, which you plan to use for the database cluster.

 #### Arguments